Meet Dr. David Bottger

-Board certification by the American Board of Plastic Surgery is considered one of the highest benchmarks of experience that a plastic surgeon can achieve.
-To be awarded accreditation by the American Board of Plastic Surgery, a candidate must undertake a rigorous number of continuing education courses that exceed the minimum number required to practice plastic surgery.
-This advanced education, in addition to extensive clinical experience and meticulous written and oral examinations, are all conditions that must be fulfilled in order to become board certified.
+Board certification by the American Board of Plastic Surgery (ABPS) is considered one of the highest benchmarks of experience that a plastic surgeon can achieve.
+To be awarded accreditation by the ABPS, a candidate must undertake a rigorous number of continuing education courses that exceed the minimum number required to practice plastic surgery.
+This advanced education — in addition to extensive clinical experience and completion of written and oral examinations — must be fulfilled in order to become board certified.
 In turn, board certification often communicates a higher level of proficiency performing cosmetic plastic surgery when compared to practitioners who are not accredited.
-This ancillary training in aesthetic treatments, such as liposuction, abdominoplasty, and breast augmentation, among other procedures, can give you the confidence of knowing your plastic surgeon is well-equipped to achieve your goals with first-rate results.
+Dr. Bottger’s ancillary training in aesthetic treatments like liposuction, abdominoplasty, and breast augmentation, among other procedures can give you the confidence of knowing your plastic surgeon is well-equipped to achieve your goals with first-rate results.

 Questions to Ask Your Plastic Surgeon

 Once you begin the research of selecting the best plastic surgeon for your needs, scheduling a consultation can sometimes be the most intimidating part of the process.
 That said, your initial visit is an invaluable opportunity to learn more about your procedure-of-interest as well as a prospective surgeon’s level of experience.
 Dr. Bottger and our friendly medical team are available to answer any questions or concerns you may have about the treatment process.
 While your questions should, by no means, be limited to the list below, the following can be used as a resource to help guide your consultation: